ab77/beastcraft-telemetry/README.md

 }
 ````

 The ZTE MF823 has a REST API apart from the web GUI, which we are using to communicate with the modem from within the Grafana dashboard.
-The full list of command sisn't published, but looking at the modem's web interface with Chrome Developer Tools, the following commands were evident.
+The full list of commands isn't published, but looking at the modem's web interface with Chrome Developer Tools, the following commands were evident.

 ```
 # connect mobile network (HTTP GET)